 Before the trip, everyone kept telling me that I had to try deep dish pizza.
 A friend recommended Lou Manalti’s to me, and even though I was skeptical at first, I decided to give it a try.
 When we got to the restaurant, the wait was already an hour and a half.
 The strange part was that the wait didn’t seem to bother anyone!
-We were going to leave when a server brought out some samples of the thin crust pizza.
-Once we tasted the samples, we knew we were going to wait, no matter what.
+I was going to leave when a server brought out some samples of the thin crust pizza.
+Once I tasted the samples, I knew I was going to wait, no matter what.
 It was delicious!

 Soldier’s Field (home of da bears) is beautiful!

 The Bean was even better in person.
 No matter where you stand, you can see the beautiful skylight reflected back to you.
 It was neat watching all the tourists (myself included!) take their pictures underneath the famous landmark.

 Beautiful buildings are everywhere in Chicago.
 It’s an absolute architectural wonder.
 I highly recommend the Architecture Tour put on by the Chicago Architecture Foundation.
 It’s definitely the best way to view the city and the buildings.